colokoko1/JellyCTR/README.md

 A Jellyfin client for the 3DS.
 ---
 **Music only for the time being**
+## Development status
+### I haven't abandoned this.
+My schedule gets a bit hectic at times, so the amount of time I can dedicate to this varies greatly.

 ## Features:
 * Support for all formats that Jellyfin is capable of transcoding